PaloAltoNetworks/a3s/README.md

 First, initialize the needed certificates:

     dev/certs-init

 Then initialize the database:

     dev/mongo-init

 All the development data stored stored in `dev/.data`.
 If you delete this folder, you can reinitialize the environment.

 All of A3S configuration is defined as env variables from `dev/env`

 Finally, you must initialize the root permissions.
-A3S makes no exception or have any hardcoded or weak credentials, so we must add an authentication source and an authorization.
+A3S makes no exceptions nor has any hardcoded or weak credentials, so you must add an authentication source and an authorization.

 To do so, run:

     dev/a3s-run --init --init-root-ca dev/.data/certificates/ca-acme-cert.pem

-> NOTE: even if you are in the `dev` folder the root CA must be passed relative
+> NOTE: Even if you are in the `dev` folder the root CA must be passed relative
 > to the root of the repository.

 ### Start everything

 Once initialized, start the tmux session by running:

     dev/env-run

 This will launch a tmux session starting everything and giving you a working terminal.
 To exit:

     env-kill

 ## Support